Follow his sculptures’ journey to their new homeFollow his sculptures’ journey to their new home

 Pallet support makeover with skids and plastic film for necessary shock absorption.

-But that’s not the end of the story – two of the larger Nek Chand sculptures have been installed in the museum’s windowed lobby this month.
-This meant that display designs had to be worked out, exhibition furniture and mounts needed to be fabricated, signage written and printed, high resolution images professionally shot, and shipping and installation for the objects coordinated (time to test out the new packing arrangement!).
-Gladly, everything went smoothly, including a very safe journey across the East River for the objects.
+Two of the larger Nek Chand sculptures were temporarily installed in the Museum’s windowed lobby.
+This meant that display designs had to be worked out, exhibition furniture and mounts fabricated, signage written and printed, high-resolution images professionally shot, and shipping and installation for the objects coordinated (time to test out the new packing arrangement!).
+Fortunately, everything went smoothly, including a safe journey across the East River for the objects.

 Photography environments setup for sculptures.

-Lots of activity from so many departments with a unified mission made it possible for the newly donated Nek Chand sculptures to be seen from both inside and outside at the Rubin Museum of Art.
-Now we are sharing these pieces, part of Chand’s legacy, with the world.
+Lots of activity from so many departments with a unified mission made it possible for the donated Nek Chand sculptures to be seen from both inside and outside of the Rubin Museum of Art, sharing part of Chand’s legacy with the world.